 The G&H Land & Cattle Company, which owns the A Diamond Ranch, also owns the Jojoba Beef Company, which sells the meat from the ranch’s cattle and advertises it as being free-range beef that’s healthier to eat.
 (The word jojoba is in the company’s name because cattle are forced to eat brush when they graze in the desert, and they prefer the jojoba bushes.)
 But although their meat may be healthier to eat, the A Diamond Ranch is an example of the fact that raising healthier beef doesn’t necessarily mean the cattle were raised in a way that was better for the environment.

-The LCCGP grants, and the other government assistance for ranchers they helped to leverage, facilitated increased cattle numbers on public land in Arizona during a period of almost uninterrupted drought.
+The LCCGP grants to ranchers, and the other government assistance they helped to leverage, facilitated increased cattle numbers on public land in Arizona during a period of almost uninterrupted drought.
 That wasn’t what the state’s voters believed their money would be used for when they approved Proposition 303 in 1998.